djuseeq/Ch376msc/README.md

 	init();

-	 // call frequently to get any interrupt message of the module(attach/detach drive) checkDrive(); //return TRUE if an interrupt request has been received, FALSE if not.
+	 // call frequently to get any interrupt message of the module(attach/detach drive) checkIntMessage(); //return TRUE if an interrupt request has been received, FALSE if not.

 	 // can call before any file operation driveReady(); //returns FALSE if no drive is present or TRUE if drive is attached and ready.